Proud father hugging embracing toddler baby boy outdoor

-Roxbury NJ Parenting Time and Visitation Attorneys
+Roxbury, NJ Parenting Time and Visitation Attorneys

 In some child custody cases, it may be decided that a visitation schedule may need to be determined.
 It is important that both parents be involved and if visitation is allowed, that the parent sees the child on a regular basis.
+If you have questions or concerns about parenting time or visitation, turn to the experienced attorneys at Townsend, Tomaio & Newmark, L.L.C., in Morristown, New Jersey.

-If you have questions or concerns about visitation, turn to an experienced lawyer at Townsend, Tomaio & Newmark, L.L.C., in Morristown, New Jersey.
 We are a firm focused on handling family law cases for our clients and seeing that their rights are protected.
 Custody and visitation matters are decided with the best interests of the children in mind, so working with the courts to see that your children are protected is a priority.
+Call 973-840-8970 today to further discuss your specific custody and visitation situation with the New Jersey custody attorneys at our firm.

 Child Custody, Parenting Time, and Visitation Arrangements in New Jersey